21 Most Beautiful Philippines Islands To Check (2023)

 Mag Aso Falls

 The capital city of Bohol is Tagbilaran, located on the southwest coast.
-From here there is a road bridge across the narrow strait to the neighboring island of Pangalao.
+From here there is a road bridge across the narrow strait to the neighboring island of Panglao.

-The resort island of Pangalao is known for its luxurious hotels, gorgeous beaches and diving locations, which are considered the best in Southeast Asia.
-Going for marine adventures in the Philippines, divers are sure to include Pangalao in their list of islands to visit.
-Picturesque underwater landscapes of coral reefs attract divers from all over the world.
+The resort island of Panglao is known for its luxurious hotels, gorgeous beaches and some of the best diving locations in the Philippines and in Southeast Asia.
+Going for marine adventures in the Philippines, divers are sure to include Panglao in their list of islands to visit.
+Picturesque underwater landscapes of coral reefs attract tourists from all over the world.

 Diving in Panglao Island, Philippines

-The capital of the island is Cebu City, the oldest in the country.
-In its central part there are historical architectural sites and museums, in the suburbs are built resort hotels.
+The capital of the island is Cebu city, the oldest in the country.
+Go ahead to the central part of the city, where you’ll find many historical architectural sites and museums.

 Resorts in Cebu Island, Philippines